Hybris95/HybrisPlugDJ/README.md

 Features
 --------
 * AutoWoot (Toggle Button)
-* AutoJoin (Toggle Button) only on specific rooms (room moderators have to ask me to be implemented)
+* AutoJoin (Toggle Button) on all rooms but specific rooms (room moderators have to ask me to be disallowed)
 * Mention sounds (Toggle Button)
 * Joiners/Leavers notification (Toggle Button) - Green = Everyone, Blue = Moderators Only
 * Get the Estimated Time Awaited (from current position or globally if not joined)